SPECIAL UNIFORM SITUATIONS

 (2) Trousers bloused.

-(3) Head gear (8-point cap only; No watch caps, ball caps or sun hats).
+(3) Head gear (8-point, Navy and command ball cap only); No watch caps or sun hats).

 (4) Parka hood stowed unless being donned.